szym0ne/mpv_auto-deinterlace/README.md

 This won't let you set 'deinterlace:yes' for progressive video and set 'deinterlace:no' for interlaced video as it checks if the value you set is correct every time you manually change it with assigned keybind.

+# auto-deinterlace_let-m.lua
+This script checks whether current video is interlaced when:
+1. new file is loaded
+2. on seek
+and automatically sets deinterlace on/off.

+This will let you set 'deinterlace:yes' for progressive video and set 'deinterlace:no' for interlaced video until 'new file is loaded(1) or seek(2) is done if one of two: (1) or (2) will occur it will automatically apply 'deinterlace yes/no' based on whether the content is interlaced.